CMU-313/fall23-nodebb-debugdragons/UserGuide.md

 Additional test were added to the following file for the feature:
 1. [test/topics.js](fall23-nodebb-debugdragons/test/topics.js)
-    - Lines 697 - 700: should show isInstructor privilege for instructor is true
+    - Lines 721 - 724: should show isInstructor privilege for instructor is true
-    - Lines 702 - 705: should show isInstructor privilege for instructor is false
+    - Lines 726 - 729: should show isInstructor privilege for instructor is false
-    - Lines 707 - 710: should show editable privilege for instructor is true
+    - Lines 731 - 734: should show editable privilege for instructor is true
-    - Lines 712 - 716: should show editable privilege for instructor is false
+    - Lines 736 - 739: should show editable privilege for instructor is false
-    - Lines 717 - 720: should show isOwner privilege for owner of topic is true
+    - Lines 741 - 744: should show isOwner privilege for owner of topic is true
-    - Lines 722 - 725: should show isOwner privilege for owner of topic is false
+    - Lines 746 - 749: should show isOwner privilege for owner of topic is false
-    - Lines 727 - 731: should pin topic for instructor
+    - Lines 751 - 755: should pin topic for instructor
-    - Lines 733 - 737: should unpin topic for instructor
+    - Lines 757 - 761: should unpin topic for instructor

 These additional tests are sufficient for covering the changes we made for the feature because this feature utilizes the privileges that are granted for each user for a given category/topic.
 Therefore, we checked depending on the account (i.e student/instructor or admin/mod/instructor) if privilege was either granted or not based.

 ## Instructor Commented

 ### How to Use Feature
-1. To use the Endorse feature, your account needs to meet one of the following:
+1. To use the Instructor Commented feature, your account needs to meet one of the following:
     - The account type must be **instructor**
 2. Go to a topic or post.
 3. Reply with any message.
-7. In the Topic Teasers, the replied topic will have the icon
+4. In the Topic Teasers, the replied topic will have an "i" icon indicating that an instructor has commented on that topic
-8. To unpin, repeat steps 2 - 4, but now the **Pin Topic** option will be **Unpin Topic**

 ### Automated Testing